retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

     res = stream.truncate_path(drop_after='cart', occurrence_after="last").to_dataframe()

-Now, any trajectory which includes ``cart`` is truncated to end with the last ``cart``:
+Now, any trajectory which includes a ``cart`` is truncated to the end with the last ``cart``:

 .. code-block:: python